-The Centre for Development and the Environment (SUM) is a vibrant international research centre at the University of Oslo which promotes scholarly work on the challenges posed by sustainable development.
-SUM has an extensive network of national and international research partners, and works in close co-operation with researchers in the Global South.
+The Centre for Development and the Environment (SUM) is a vibrant international research institution at the University of Oslo which promotes scholarly work on the challenges and dilemmas posed by sustainable Development.

 The Oslo Academy of Global Governance is the University of Oslo's spearhead in developing knowledge for global governance in a rapidly changing world.

 UiO is a member of the international university network "Scholars at Risk" promoting academic freedom and human rights of scholars.

 UiO is host for students admitted as part of the Student at risk program (StAR).